Super Paper Mario: Plot

 In flashbacks, it is revealed that Count Bleck and Tippi were originally lovers Blumiere and Timpani.
 Blumiere's father, disapproving of their relationship, banished and cursed Timpani to wander between dimensions forever.
-Blumiere, in despair, took control of the Dark Prognosticus, determined to bring end to the universe and create a new, perfect one in its place.
-Unbeknownst to him, Merlon found and rescued Timpani by transforming her into a Pixl, but she had lost her memories.
+Blumiere, in despair, took control of the Dark Prognosticus, determined to bring end to the universe.
+Unbeknownst to him, Merlon found and rescued Timpani by transforming her into a Pixl, wiping her memories in the process.
 The two slowly realize the other's identity over the course of the game.

 With all eight Pure Hearts, the heroes travel to Castle Bleck.
 They encounter each of Bleck's minions but are lost one-by-one: Bowser and O’Chunks are seemingly crushed by a falling ceiling; Peach and Mimi fall into a pit; and Dimentio appears to kill both himself and Luigi.
 Mario and Tippi confront Bleck alone; Tippi reveals herself to be Timpani, but Bleck refuses to end his plan.
 The other heroes return and defeat Bleck by using up the power of the Pure Hearts.
-Bleck, returning to his Blumiere identity, urges the heroes to kill him to destroy the Chaos Heart and avert the apocalypse; however, it is seized by Dimentio, who seemingly kills Nastasia and brainwashes Luigi back into Mr. L, to serve as the host of the Chaos Heart.
+Bleck, returning to his Blumiere identity, urges the heroes to kill him to destroy the Chaos Heart and avert the apocalypse; however, it is seized by Dimentio, who seemingly kills Bleck's assistant Nastasia and brainwashes Luigi into serving as the host of the Chaos Heart.
 Blumiere and Tippi are teleported away, and the remaining heroes appear overmatched without the power of the Pure Hearts; however, the love between Blumiere, O’Chunks, and Mimi restores their power.

 Dimentio is destroyed but leaves behind a shadow of his power to ensure the Chaos Heart can finish its task.
 Blumiere and Timpani marry, which banishes the Chaos Heart and reverses its destruction.
 The heroes, along with O'Chunks, Mimi, and a revived Nastasia, return to Flipside, but Blumiere and Timpani are missing; O’Chunks, Mimi, and Nastasia pledge to create the perfect world Blumiere promised to make.